|

 BACKGROUND READING: "The Science that Grounds the New Understanding of Death"

 "Death, Budgets, and Generational Justice", which is Connie Barlow's 2011 commentary on David Brooks' essay and a similar call to action by Daniel Callahan and Sherwin Nuland.
-TEXT, AUDIO, or VIDEO
+AUDIO, or VIDEO.

-Online Resources for Learning and Celebrating Death as Natural and Generative
+Online Resources for Learning and Honoring Death as Natural and Generative

 |